enthor/Tamalpais/README.md

  * Tamalpais: Goddess, Engineer, or Con Artist?
 Is the Guardian of Mount Tamalpais a genuine deity, a hyper-advanced scientist, or just a very, very old woman whose best trick is masterful persuasion and a great poker face?

- * Roy’s Lines vs. George’s Sass: The Old Hero, Roy, has significantly fewer lines of dialogue than his psychic cat, George.
+ * Roy's Lines vs. George's Sass: The Old Hero, Roy, has significantly fewer lines of dialogue than his psychic cat, George.
 Will Roy ever have his day in the narrative sun, or is his dharma simply to be the handsome, sword-swinging consort while the women and pets run the show?

  * The Romantic Quest of George: Will George the Bobcat-Sized Tabby find a mate worthy of her intelligence (and her girth)?
 Romance is afoot, even for the furry diplomatic corps.